 BoardAvailable

 The BoardAvailable message is sent to the downstream machine to indicate the readiness of the upstream machine to handover a PCB.
-When an optional attribute is received from an upstream machine, then it must be passed on to the next downstream machine.if the product is significantly altered by the clearance height or weight then affected attributesbefore of data to downstreamAlso when a board is flipped then the clearance height need to be altered accordingly.
+When an optional attribute is received from an upstream machine, then it must be passed on to the next downstream machine.
+When attributes like TopClearanceHeight, BottomClearanceHeight or Weight are received from an upstream machine and if the product is significantly altered by the clearance height or weight then the affected attributes need to be either adjusted accordingly or omitted before transmission of data to downstream.
+Also when a board is flipped then the clearance height need to be altered accordingly.
 If a machine in the process line can affect any of the product parameters that is present in the Board Available message, then the machine should alter the attribute if that machine has the correct value,else the attributes should be omitted.
 (Recommend to update the correct values as the product is altered by the machine and the informatione may be used in downstream machines).
-If a
+If an attribute which has not been received by an upstream machines shall only be set if the machine is confident about its true value.